ChiragBolakani/VendorManagementAPI/README.md

 # VendorManagementAPI
 This backend provides required routes to implement a Vendor Management System.

+Key concepts used:
+- JWT Authentication
+- Django Signals
+- Class Based Views
+- Django Rest Framework Viewsets
+- Serializers

 It consists of the following models:
 1. Vendor